-- Travelling allowances for accommodation, meals and incidental costs will be paid, following verification of application, when a teacher is required by the College to travel on official College business. - 2.
+- 1. Travelling allowances for accommodation, meals and incidental costs will be paid, following verification of application, when a teacher is required by the College to travel on official College business. - 2.
 Meal allowance and field allowances will be paid, following verification of application as appropriate. - 3.
 Expenses incurred in attendance at courses will be paid following verification of application. - 4.
 All local travel reimbursements for extra-curricular activities will be paid according to the schedule available from the Deputy Principal.
 This reimbursement is usually made at the end of the appropriate season and in one payment. - 5.
-All out-of-area travel reimbursements will be paid for at the equivalent public transport fares/rates. - 6.
+If students are being charged for a College trip/activity and a vehicle belonging to staff member or parent is used, then staff in charge of the event are to build vehicle costs into the overall charge to the students. - 6.
+All out-of-area travel reimbursements will be paid for at the equivalent public transport fares/rates. - 7.
 Prior approval is to be sought where the cost of travel is expected to exceed 80km per trip.
 All claims are to be made within 7 days, except those detailed in 4 above.